Producing reflective and competent teachers, sensitive to the demands of the pupils and the job.

 Furthermore, the programme seeks to develop the ability of student teachers to think and act reflectively and reflexively to a high level.

 A key focus of the programme is on social justice and what this means for practitioners in terms of how they think about their teacher identity and what and how they teach within and across their subject disciplines.

 The 36-week secondary programme is divided equally between University-taught courses and school placement courses.
 The programme is therefore designed to prepare students for the range of roles that teachers are expected to play: a reflective classroom practitioner; a collaborator who contributes to the wider formal and informal curriculum of the school through interdisciplinary learning and through extra curricular activities; a subject specialist and a curriculum developer; a teacher in society, whether building strong relationships with parents or contributing to national policy debates; and a teacher who has the capacity for leadership.

-The PGDE (Secondary) course aims to develop in our students:
+The PGDE (Secondary) programme aims to develop in our students:

 This programme is designed to prepare our students adequately for the range of roles that teachers are expected to play.
 It is coherent and progressive and features assessment that will support student learning to provide reliable feedback and reporting.
 These requirements lead to the following principles for the design of the programme.

 - Student learning will address an appropriate set of unifying themes and core topics.